ORCCAMIND Postdoctoral Training Policy

 I.6.
 Travel and Research Expenses

-Postdoctoral appointees are allowed up to $1,000 in travel funds to attend research-related conferences or events.
-There are generally no funds for study costs.
+Postdoctoral appointees are allowed up to $2,000 in travel funds to attend research-related conferences or events.
+Generally, there are no funds for study costs.
 If postdocs receive medical insurance outside of OHSU and wish to opt out of OHSU insurance, the T32 may be able to provide an additional $1,000 in research expenses.

 Tuition for some courses are allowable expenses, e.g., the Human Investigation Program.
-Tuition for other courses and workshops may be allowable within the T32 but needs to be discussed with the mentor and one of the T32 co-PI’s.
+Tuition for other courses and workshops may be allowable within the T32 but needs to be discussed with and approved by the mentor and one of the T32 co-PIs.
 Some additional funding may be provided annually from the individual and/or the mentor’s research funds.

 The T32 training program does not provide funds for moving expenses.